singnet/das-poc/service/README.md

 3d79b349fd60   couchbase     "/entrypoint.sh couc…"   2 minutes ago   Up 2 minutes   8096/tcp, 0.0.0.0:8091-8095->8091-8095/tcp, :::8091-8095->8091-8095/tcp, 11207/tcp, 11211/tcp, 0.0.0.0:11210->11210/tcp, :::11210->11210/tcp, 18091-18096/tcp   das_couchbase_1
 ```

 You are ready to go!
-At this point you are ready to submit requests to your GRPC server.
+At this point you are ready to submit requests to your gRPC server.